codeforamerica/honeycrisp-gem/README.md

 ### Releasing new gem versions

-To release a new version, on `master` branch:
+To release a new version, on `main` branch:
 * Update the version number in `version.rb` using [semantic versioning](https://semver.org/)
 * `bundle install` to update the Gemfile.lock
 * Update the [changelog configuration](./.github_changelog_generator) to set `since-tag` to previous version (e.g. `0.9.2`) and `future-release` to the new version (e.g. `0.9.3`).
 This will reduce the amount of changes fetched and unnecessary diffs to the generated changelog.